bgekhtman/f5-Agility-RoadShow-APIProtection/docs/class1/module4/module4.rst

 In this task, you will try accessing URL not allowed by ASM policy.

-1. On the client machine Postman app chose Disallowed URL request.
+1. On the client machine Postman app proceed to “HR_API_Illigal” collection and select Disallowed URL request.

 2. Use previously retrieved access token by setting Authorization Type to Oath 2.0 and Available Tokens to hruser (similar to Module 3 Task